 View and Print the Job Aid:

-Characteristic Coastal Habitats: Choosing Spill Response Alternatives [PDF, 5.6 MB]: Updated in June 2010.
+Characteristic Coastal Habitats: Choosing Spill Response Alternatives [PDF, 5.2 MB]: Updated in June 2010; reprinted in March 2017.

 Hábitats Costeros Característicos: Selección de Alternativas para Responder a Derrames de Petróleo [PDF, 3.8 MB]: In Spanish, published in 2001.

 Order a Copy: You can also order a free laminated copy of the job aid by contacting our Photos and Orders Specialist by email or by phone (206.526.6558).